anriseth/MultiJuMP.jl/README.md

 ##TODO:
+- Tell travis to install Ipopt
+- Create 3 objective test for :EPS, :NBI and :WS
-- Add bounds on the MultiObjective type
-    * So we can ask to only search over subset of pareto front
+- Add bounds on the MultiObjective type (So we can ask to only search over subset of pareto front )
-    * __This seems to be causing problems__
+    * __This seems to be causing problems for NBI__
 - Add objective `t` before the individual optimisations?
     * Then we can warm-start the NBI subproblems after the individual runs?
     * It seemed to cause an issue in revenue-profit optimisation, where including `t` caused the algorithm to find a worse, local optimum
-- Add option to use inequality in NBI constraint?
-- Do the plotting with Immerse?
-- Tell travis to install Ipopt
-- Create more tests (WS, 3 objectives)
 - For 3 objectives or more: Make it possible to have different spacing in the components of $\beta$